 Contributions received can be recorded as unrestricted, temporarily restricted, or permanently restricted funds.
 All contributions received by the Center are considered to be available for general use unless otherwise specifically restricted by the donor.
-The net assets reported as unrestricted as of June 30, 2015 are \$220,936 and for 2014 are \$222,817, which are the result of private contributions not covered by the Center's contracts with the State of California.
-The Center received temporarily restricted contributions of \$144,884 during the year ended June 30, 2015 and none of the temporarily restricted assets were used during the year.
+The net assets reported as unrestricted as of June 30, 2016 are \$211,986 and for 2015 are \$220,936, which are the result of private contributions not covered by the Center's contracts with the State of California.
+The Center received temporarily restricted contributions of \$144,884 during the year ended June 30, 2015 and none of the temporarily restricted assets were used during the 2016 fiscal yearyear.